Stunning San Miniato - ouritalianjourney.com

 San Miniato Church

-San Miniato Church is decorated with green and white marble in geometric patterns similar to the facades of Santa Maria Novella and Santa Croce.
+San Miniato Church is decorated with green and white marble in geometric patterns.
+These patterns are similar to the facades of Santa Maria Novella and Santa Croce.
 A 12th-century mosaic decorates the facade over a central window.

 The full name, San Miniato al Monte, stands atop one of the highest points in the city.
-It is described as one of the most scenic churches in Italy and one of the finest Romanesque structures in Tuscany.
+It is described as one of the most scenic churches in Italy.
+It’s also one of the finest Romanesque structures in Tuscany.

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!